kumuluz/kumuluzee-jwt-auth/README.md

     issuer: http://example.org/auth
 ```

+The supplied public key can be in any of the following formats:

+- PKCS#8 PEM
+- JWK
+- JWKS
+- Base64 URL encoded JWK
+- Base64 URL encoded JWKS

 If, on the other hand, you use JWKS as a source for your verification keys then you instead provide following two
 configuration properties: